jvc56/WatchGCG/README.md

 - The output file name for the unseen tiles count
 - The output file name for the last play

-For example, to watch a GCG file called 'alice_vs_bob.gcg', use the following command:
+For example, to watch a GCG file called 'test.gcg', use the following command:

 ```
 python3 watch_gcg.py --gcg test.gcg --lex CSW24defs.csv --score score.txt --unseen unseen.txt --count count.txt --lp lp.txt